ErikaKvalem/Documentation-2018-MkDocs/docs/tutorial.md

 ```

 **4**.
 Turns off the adjoint functionality.
-Adjust for better visualization and fsater computing (explanation out of scope)
+Adjust for better visualization and faster computing (explanation out of scope)
 ```

 # Disable adjointing